timothyylim/litecoin-tip-bot/README.md

 - [ ] Be notified when sent a direct message
 - [ ] Respond to a direct message

+Later we'll hook up the User class and the DB and test accordingly.

 ## Questions

 ## Longer term

+- [ ] Devops stuff to make sure the service is robust
+- [ ] Decide on whether to make this a litecoin tipbot or a lightning network tipbot
+- [ ] Replace callbacks in DB with [async/await](http://yizhang82.me/async-sqlite-as-promise)

 ## Resources:
 - [bitcoin cash recovery tool](https://github.com/timothyylim/bitgo-bcash-recovery-tool/tree/master/src)